mullican/rails/guides/source/security.md

 ### CSRF Countermeasures

-NOTE: _Proper use of HTTP verbs makes attacks more difficult._
+TIP: _Proper use of HTTP verbs makes attacks more difficult._

 The example above only works if the application accepts GET requests for the `destroy` action.
 Ordinarily, this should not be the case.
 The HTTP specification supports several verbs, and GET should only be used with requests that don't affect state.
 In Rails, resource-oriented routes will connect the proper verbs to the corresponding actions.
 When defining individual routes, configure the application to accept only the expected verbs: